-Reg SCI would apply to certain key market participants, referred to in the proposal as "SCI entities."
-Under the proposal, the SCI entities would include:
+Reg SCI applies to certain key market participants, referred to as "SCI entities."
+Under the rule, the SCI entities would include:

 - self-regulatory organizations (SROs);